gabgaudreau/ForestAmbush/README.md

+# Summary
+Game created for academic purposes in the context of a Advanced Game Development class at the University of Concordia.

-# ForestAmbush
+# Members
-Project for Advanced Game Development (COMP 476) Concordia University.
+* Alexandre Philbert
+* Jefferson Casimir
+* Gabriel Gaudreau
+* Mathieu Harb